5/6/2025

 Fredrik Nielsen

-Thank you good morning Erik and Lars.
+Thank you.
+Good morning, Erik and Lars.
 I want to start with the margin in other markets.
 I noticed that you mentioned that seasonality might have some effect but still I mean it was down like one and a half percentage points compared to Q4 and I mean over time we should expect it to move towards main markets in regarding margins.
-So is it just seasonality or is it something more having a negative impact in the quarter?
+Is it just seasonality or is it something more having a negative impact in the quarter?

 speaker